NIPE-Solutions/flex-layout-migrator/README.md

 ## Features

-- Scans and processes HTML files or entire directories (recursive and paralell).
+- Scans and processes file or entire directories in paralell.
+Each converter can handle different file types if needed.
-- Migrates Angular Flex-Layout attributes to CSS classes.
+- Migrates Angular Flex-Layout attributes according to the implementation of the specific converter (See available converters).
-- Configurable attribute-to-class mapping using a JSON configuration file.
+- Supports breakpoint modifiers for all attributes.
 - Support for handling attribute values.
+- Support for handling property bindings.
+- Converters respect Flex-Layout attributes that depend on parent or other elements in the DOM.
+- Formats the HTML files with Prettier while respecting existing prettier config files.
+- Ignores files and directories that are specified in the `.gitignore` file.

 ## Status